FOR SCIENTISTS & RESEARCHERS

 -

-bracketed numbers as exponents (power-law scaling)
+bracketed numbers as scaling operators (power-law or relational encoding)

 -